kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 And the following
 - A few compatible font have been provided in this project see [Fonts](/fonts/README.md)
 - A few ROM image files have been provided in this project see [ROMS](/roms/README.md)
+- A [FreHD board](/frehd/README.md) that can be connected directly to the mainboard, and installed internally.

 ## Introduction